-When you’re ready to hit create on your Closing Book, the Binder application will automatically generate a Table of Contents, hyperlinks, and bookmarks.
-It’s all designed to save the user time but ensure readers can easily navigate through the collection of documents.
+When you’re ready to hit create on your Closing Book, the application will automatically generate a Table of Contents, hyperlinks, and bookmarks.
+It’s all designed to save the user time but ensures readers can easily navigate through the collection of documents.

-To keep styles consistent, or just minimize the amount of work going into each Closing Book, you can create templates from scratch or even from an existing Binder.
+To keep styles consistent, or just minimize the amount of work going into each Closing Book, you can create templates from scratch or even from an existing Binder Project.
 Templates can include security, numbering and watermark settings, as well as formatting and corporate stationery.

 3. Generating the Closing Book

-Need to add or remove a document after you’ve created the Binder?
+Need to add or remove a document after you’ve created the binder?
 You don’t have to start from scratch.
-Simply make the changes in the Binder file and regenerate to update the Table of Contents and cross-document bookmarks and links.
+Simply make the changes in the Binder Project and regenerate to update the Table of Contents and cross-document bookmarks and links.